-Hirano wins halfpipe gold as White bows out
+White bows out as Hirano wins halfpipe

-Winter Olympics: Ayumu Hirano wins halfpipe gold as Shaun White ends illustrious career
+Winter Olympics: Shaun White ends career as Ayumu Hirano wins halfpipe gold

 Last updated on .From the section Winter Olympics